-A student who wants to withdraw after classes have started for the semester initiates the process with the Program Director to indicate that he/she is withdrawing.
+A student who wants to withdraw after classes have started for the semester initiates the process with the Program Director to indicate that they are withdrawing.
 The Program Director will notify the University Registrar, who will process the withdrawal and notify the appropriate campus offices.
-The official date of withdrawal is the date the student contacted the Program Director OR the midpoint of the semester if the student leaves without notifying the institution OR the student's last day of attendance at a documented academically related activity, whichever is the latest.
+The official date of withdrawal is the date the student contacted the Program Director OR the midpoint of the semester if the student leaves without notifying the institution OR the student's last day of attendance at a documented academically related substantive activity, whichever is the latest.
 This policy applies to students who withdraw from all their classes for the semester or are suspended.

-The withdrawal date from an online class/program will be the last date of documented academic participation, e.g., contributing to online activity or contacting the faculty member with course-related questions.
+The withdrawal date from an online class/program will be the last date of documented academic participation, one that is substantive in nature, or the date the student notified the institution of withdrawal.